Data-Driven Stabilizing and Robust Control of Discrete-Time Linear Systems with Error in Variables: Numerical Examples

 This system is not superstabilizable since any state feedback $u=Kx$ cannot affect the first row of $A$, hence the infinity norm of $A+BK$ is always greater or equal to $1$.
-However, one can easily apply the Algorithm \ref{alg:altern_qs} to find a quadratically stabilizing controller.
+Similarly, condition \eqref{eq:stab_clean_d_geq} for positive stabilization would require that $v_1 - v_1 = 0$ must be positive.
+System \eqref{eq: sys2} is extended-superstabilizable by \cite[Example 4]{polyak2004extended}, and one can easily apply an Alternatives \ac{WSOS} tightening to \eqref{eq:quad_full} to try and find a quadratically stabilizing controller at the cost of multiplying the size of all Gram matrices involved by 2.